powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 ```

 Note:
-By default, PowSyBl will load the drives defined in your [configuration](../../configuration/modules/index.md) file.
+By default, Powsybl will load the drives defined in your [configuration](../../configuration/modules/index.md) file.
 To
 configure an new MapDB drive, add the following lines in your configuration file:

 **YAML**